Allthan History, Family Crest & Coats of Arms

-Norman Conquest of England occurred.
+The ancient history of the name Allthan began soon after 1066 when the Norman Conquest of England occurred.
 It was a name given to a person or family of German heritage.
 Further research showed the name was derived from the Anglo-Norman-French word aleman, which means German.
-CITATION[CLOSE]

 Early Origins of the Allthan family

-Another 163 words (12 lines of text) covering the years 130 and 1304 are included under the topic Early Allthan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allthan research.
+Another 82 words (6 lines of text) covering the years 130 and 1304 are included under the topic Early Allthan History in all our PDF Extended History products and printed products wherever possible.

 Allthan Spelling Variations